 So how can you help if you can’t or don’t wish to take children into your home?

 Children are often uplifted without warning and while Oranga Tamariki are supposed to provide the basic necessities for that child such as blankets, a bag, clothes, toothbrush etc often these kids just don’t have enough.
-Some social workers are incredibly proactive and where possible will ensure they’ve got something ready, others are not proactive and kids turn up to a foster home with a bag of mixed things that aren’t that useful or are low quality.
+Some social workers are incredibly proactive and where possible will ensure they’ve got something ready, others are not quite so and kids turn up to a foster home with a bag of mixed things that aren’t that useful or are low quality.
 Sometimes there just hasn’t been enough time and it’s been an emergency to get children to safety.

 I think the most important thing anyone can do is to understand more about our system.
 How can we expect positive change if the majority of educated voters, those who have a voice, or those in a position to challenge our current system don’t accurately know what is going on.
 These children did not ask to be thrown into an abusive or neglectful life and I just cannot accept it when people say it isn’t their problem, because it isn’t their child.